Learn-Together-Pro/ComputerScience/dbms/concepts.md

 - In relational databases, the minimum cardinality of a relation is enforced by the nullability constraint of a foreign key.
 A non-nullable constraint changes a zero-or-more relationship to a one-or-more relationship.
 Minimum cardinality could be zero or one, but not many.
 - While possible, a mandatory many-to-many relationship is usually avoided because it can complicate database operations and does not typically align with the real-world scenarios that the database is intended to model.
 You cannot insert an entity in one table without already having a related entity in the other table, and vice versa.
 This can make the initial population of the database very difficult.
 - A join can be conceptualized as a Cartesian product followed by a selection operation.
+- BCNF unlike 3NF does not preserve all functional dependencies, some could be lost during normalization.

 ## Characteristics of a System